Find out how to cancel your home broadband service and how much it will cost you if you cancel during your contract.

 - If you’re moving home or cancelling your service for any other reason, you’ll need to get in touch with your internet provider to cancel your broadband service.

-Providers using the Openreach network include BT, EE Broadband, Now Broadband, Plusnet, the Post Office, Shell Energy, Sky, TalkTalk and Vodafone Superfast Broadband.
+Providers using the Openreach network include BT, EE, John Lewis, NOW Broadband, Plusnet, Shell Energy, Sky, TalkTalk and Vodafone.
 If you’re changing between these providers, it isn’t necessary to contact your old broadband provider first.

-Providers using a different physical network include Virgin Media (which uses a cable-based network) and full fibre broadband providers such as Hyperoptic, Community Fibre, TalkTalk’s Ultra Fibre Optic and Vodafone’s Gigafast Broadband.
+Providers using a different physical network include Virgin Media (which uses a cable-based network) and ‘altnet’ full fibre broadband providers such as Hyperoptic and Community Fibre.
 You’ll need to contact your old provider if you’re moving between any of these networks or an Openreach-powered service.

 If you’re inside the minimum term of your contract, an early exit fee may apply to your cancellation.
 Outside of the minimum term, there won’t be an early exit fee but there could be a 30-day notice period.